Anheuser-Busch brands

-Anheuser-Busch, a wholly owned subsidiary of Anheuser-Busch InBev SA/NV, is the largest brewing company in the United States, with a market share of 45 percent in 2016.

-The company operates 12 breweries in the United States and nearly 20 in other countries, which increased after Anheuser-Busch InBev SA/NV acquired SABMiller in 2016.
+Anheuser-Busch is the largest brewing company in the United States, with a market share of 34% percent in 2023.
+A wholly owned subsidiary of Anheuser-Busch InBev SA/NV, Anheuser-Busch operates 12 breweries in the United States and nearly 20 in other countries, which increased after Anheuser-Busch InBev SA/NV acquired SABMiller in 2016.
 Brands include Budweiser, Busch, Michelob, Bud Light, and Natural Light.
+As of September 2025 Michelob Ultra is the top selling beer in America.

 Budweiser

+Budweiser

-Budweiser is a 5.0% ABV Adjunct pale lager that was introduced in 1876 by Adolphus Busch and has become one of the best selling beers in the United States.
+Budweiser is a 5.0% ABV Adjunct pale lager introduced in 1876 by Adolphus Busch and long one of the best selling beers in the United States.
 It is made with up to 30% rice in addition to hops and barley malt.
-Budweiser is produced in various breweries located around the United States and the rest of the world.
+Budweiser is produced in breweries around the United States and the world.
 It is a filtered beer available in draught and packaged forms.
 Lower strength versions are distributed in regions with restrictive alcohol laws.